-YOAKUM, FRANKLIN L.
+YOAKUM, FRANKLIN LAUGHLIN

-YOAKUM, FRANKLIN L. (1819–1891).
-Franklin L. Yoakum, physician and college president, son of George and Mary Ann (Maddy) Yoakum, was born on November 14, 1819, in Yoakum's Valley, Claiborne County, Tennessee.
+YOAKUM, FRANKLIN LAUGHLIN (1819–1891).
+Franklin Laughlin Yoakum, physician, college president, educator, minister, botanist, and editor, son of George and Mary Ann (Maddy) Yoakum, was born on November 14, 1819, in Yoakum's Valley, Claiborne County, Tennessee.
 He and his two brothers, Madison and Henderson Yoakum, moved to Texas in 1845.
-F. L. Yoakum settled in Limestone County to practice medicine but soon became a teacher in Tehuacana College.
-In 1855 he moved to Cherokee County to become president of Larissa College.
-He served in that capacity until 1866.
-After the Civil War Yoakum devoted his time mainly to medicine until he retired.
-With Samuel B. Buckley, he founded the Texas Academy of Science in October 1880.
-This institution lasted until 1886.
-Yoakum wrote feature articles for local newspapers on natural history and horticulture.
-He was twice married, first to Mrs. Elizabeth Wright and after her death to Mrs. Narcissus (Teague) Key.
-Yoakum died in Shreveport, Louisiana, in 1891.
+F. L. Yoakum settled in Limestone County to practice medicine but soon became a teacher at Tehuacana College.
+He became a minister in the Cumberland Presbyterian Church and in 1855 moved to Cherokee County to become the first president of Larissa College.
+He also taught astronomy classes there.
+He served as president until the school closed in 1866.
+Yoakum then devoted his time mainly to medicine until he retired.
+He was also a noted botanist and collected various botanical specimens along with shells and rocks.
+In Palestine, Texas, he reportedly established the journal Texas Farmer and Orchardist in 1874; it was published through 1881.
+The 1880 census recorded that Yoakum lived in Palestine and worked as an editor.

+David S. Evans and Donald W. Olson, "Early Astronomy in Texas," Southwestern Historical Quarterly 93 (April 1990).
+S. W. Geiser, Horticulture and Horticulturists in Early Texas (Dallas: University Press, 1945).
 S. W. Geiser, "Men of Science in Texas, 1820–1880," Field and Laboratory 26–27 (July-October 1958, October 1959).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, L. W. Kemp, "YOAKUM, FRANKLIN L.," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fyo03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, L. W. Kemp, rev. by Randolph B. Campbell, "YOAKUM, FRANKLIN LAUGHLIN," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/fyo03.